zenfish/ipmi/README.md

    <a href="http://trouble.org/?p=712">A very small description</a> </span><br />
 </p> <p>

 Taking this to extremes... well, here's a sort of mega version of the above that does it for all channels, all privs, all... well, you get the drift.
-For the monomaniacal (read comments to see why it does what it does!)
+For the monomaniacal (read comments or the post I wrote about it to see why it does what it does!)

 <p style="padding-left:60px;">
    <span style="padding: 5px; border: 1px solid #AAA;"> <a href="mega_chan.py">mega_chan.py</a> /